cryptopunksnotdead/cryptopunks/ordinalpunks/README.md

 using official text-to-image prompts / attributes.

-Once you have install the punk's not dead command-line tool package
+Once you have installed the (crypto) punk's not dead command-line tool package try:
-try:

 ```
 $ punk -h
 ```

-resulting in:

 resulting in: